 HUNGER AND HOMELESSNESS

 Many people conflate hunger and homelessness.
 Although the issues are closely related, there are several important distinctions we need to be aware of.
-For starters, a person does not have to be experiencing homeless to be hungry.
-More than 38 million Americans are food insecure, meaning they don’t have access to an adequate supply of nutritious, affordable food.
+For starters, a person does not have to be experiencing homelessness to be hungry.

-According to the National Alliance to End Homelessness, over 580,000 Americans experienced homelessness on a single night in 2020.
+According to the U.S. Department of Housing and Urban Development, over 582,000 Americans experienced homelessness on a single night in 2022, yet more than 44 million Americans are food insecure, meaning they don’t have access to an adequate supply of nutritious, affordable food.
 Hunger often precedes homelessness because people who are forced to decide between paying for housing or groceries will, more often than not, choose the former.

 Both hunger and homelessness often have distinct causes and can have disparate impacts on different segments of the population.
 Let’s look at the facts!